thewca/wca-regulations/wca-regulations.md

 ## <article-2><competitors><competitors> Article 2: Competitors

-- 2a) Any person may compete in a WCA competition if he:
+- 2a) Any person may compete in a WCA competition if they:
-    - 2a1) Complies with WCA Regulations.
+    - 2a1) Comply with WCA Regulations.
-    - 2a2) Meets the competition requirements, which must be clearly announced before the competition.
+    - 2a2) Meet the competition requirements, which must be clearly announced before the competition.
-    - 2a3) Is not suspended by WCA Board.
+    - 2a3) Are not suspended by WCA Board.
 - 2b) Competitors below the age of 18 must obtain consent from their parent(s)/guardian(s) to register and compete.
 - 2c) Competitors register by providing all information required by the organisation team (including: name, country, date of birth, gender, contact information, selected events).
     - 2c1) A competitor is not eligible to compete without a completed registration, as determined by the organisation team.